Register to get access to free programming courses with interactive exercises

 </section>

-It's important to keep the same amount of indentation in all nested elements.
-In most cases, Pug will understand the markup correctly with varying amounts of indentation, but it could potentially lead to errors.
+It is important to keep the same amount of indentation in all nested elements.
+In most cases, Pug will understand the markup correctly with varying amounts of indentation, but they could lead to errors.

 Attributes

 1. Using parentheses.
-With this option, it's possible to add all arguments, including custom arguments.
+With this option, we can add all arguments, including custom ones

 2. Special syntax for classes and identifiers.
-They're simply designated inside the markup and are similar to CSS selectors
+Designated inside the markup, they are similar to CSS selectors

 section(id='news-container' class='container')